AdejokeOgunyinka/product-list-spa/README.md

 ## Instructions for Getting Started

+First, run 'yarn' to install packages.
-First, run the development server by typing the following in your terminal:
+Then  run the development server by typing the following in your terminal:

 ```bash
 yarn dev
 ```

+The env file for this project contains:
+NEXT_PUBLIC_BASE_URL=https://fakestoreapi.com/

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.